 Our success depends, among other things, on our ability to anticipate and respond to changes in our markets, the direction of technological innovation and the demands of our customers.
-We continue to invest in research and development and employ approximately 500 individuals in product development.
-Combining this focus on innovation and product performance with strong long-term customer relationships allows us to collaborate with our customers to bring industry-leading products to the X-ray imaging market.
-We continue to work to improve the life and quality of our imaging components and leverage our scale as one of the largest independent X-ray imaging component suppliers to provide cost-effective solutions for our customers.
+We continue to invest in research and development and employ over 500 engineers.
+Combining this focus on innovation and product performance with strong long-term customer relationships allows us to partner with our customers to bring industry-leading products to the X-ray imaging market.
+We continue to work to improve the life and quality of our imaging components and leverage our scale as the largest X-ray imaging component supplier to provide cost-effective solutions for our customers.
+Demand for our products can also be impacted by geo-political factors, including tariffs on key imported materials used in manufacturing our products and on X-ray imaging products we sell to customers outside the United States.
+Trade conflicts between the United States and China has negatively impacted our business and are expected to continue.